Nileshunique/Online-Group/README.md

 # Online Group
 Assignments and lecture notes for Online Group batch.

 The students have to [fork](https://help.github.com/en/articles/fork-a-repo) the repository, commit their assignments in the `assignments` folder and push.
-Then they have to submit a pull request against the master branch of `attainu-falcon`.
+Then they have to submit a pull request against the master branch of `Online-Group`.

 ## Onboarding

-Follow the shared Onboarding doc to familiarize yourself with the process at AttainU.
+Follow the shared Onboarding doc to familiarize yourself with the process at Online-Group.

 ## Lectures